-Christophe Marchal has been professionally making art in a wide array of mediums for over 20 years, digitally and traditionally (graphic design, web development and technical animation).
-Most of that time has been spent as a character and creature animator and rigger within the video games industry.
-Most recently, he was a part of the small team that shipped the critically acclaimed PC game, Grim Dawn and Grim Dawn: The Ashes of Malmouth, working on those projects as the Senior Technical Animator.
+Christophe Marchal has been making art professionally in a wide array of mediums (digital and traditional graphic design, web development and technical animation) for over 20 years.
+For most of that time he has worked as a character and creature animator and rigger within the video games industry.
+Recently, he was a part of the small team that shipped the critically acclaimed PC game, Grim Dawn and Grim Dawn: The Ashes of Malmouth, working on those projects as the Senior Technical Animator.

 In the summer of 2018, he founded Hair of the Wolf Potion Company as a way to showcase and sell some illustrations and artwork he made for new clients and friends.
 Notably, he released a hand-drawn Tolkien-esque map of the Realm of the White Mountain National Forest last year, a 4’x4’ replica of which now hangs in the Notch Hostel living room.

 About the Logo

 The story of the Notch Hostel logo begins, naturally, with a hike.
 In the fall of 2014, Notch co-founders Serena Ryan and Justin Walsh embarked on a backpacking trip over Mts.
 Waumbek and Cabot, New Hampshire’s two northernmost 4000-foot peaks.
 When they arrived at the remote Cabot Cabin, to their surprise, they met 10 other people there, including Christophe Marchal.
 Life-long connections were made, and the Notch Hostel logo idea was born.